themusiclab/infant-speech-song/README.md

 # Acoustic regularities in infant-directed speech and song across cultures

 This is the repository for Hilton & Moser et al. (2022) "Acoustic regularities in infant-directed speech and song across cultures".
-An open-access version of the paper is available at https://www.biorxiv.org/content/10.1101/2020.04.09.032995v5.
+An preprint is available at https://www.biorxiv.org/content/10.1101/2020.04.09.032995v5.

 You can find the following here:
 - an R Markdown file that generates the manuscript